kberov/Ado/public/doc/en/intro.md

 Ado is not actively tested under Windows, but there is an [Ado PPM package](http://code.activestate.com/ppm/Ado/) for Mac OSX, Linux and Windows maintained by Active State.

-##REST API
+##REST API[^rest]
-Ado strives for strict separation of concerns (MVC).
+Ado strives for strict separation of concerns (MVC[^2]).
 The best way to achieve this is to fully separate the client code from the server code.
 Ado is ideally suited for the purpose thanks to Mojolicious.
 Every resource is accessible via the REST API.
 We follow closely and elaborate on the recommendations in "RESTful Service Best Practices" at www.RestApiTutorial.com.

 ##Roadmap
 Below are the main activities considered mandatory for implementation to reach version 1.00.